 Anything we determine is spam will be removed immediately.
 Users may be permanently suspended for spam the first time they post spam content.

 In general, unsolicited commercial activity is not permitted on the Archive.
-The abuse team has discretion to decide that a fan-related offer was mistakenly disseminated and issue a warning instead of a suspension.
+The Policy & Abuse team has discretion to decide that a fan-related offer was mistakenly disseminated and issue a warning instead of a suspension.

 Any spam- or commercial activity-related penalties may be appealed using the ordinary appeal process.

 We may use automated means to filter out spam.
-If you submit content that is erroneously caught in a spam filter, please notify Archive administrators.
+If you submit Content that is erroneously caught in a spam filter, please notify Archive administrators.

-C. Threatening the technical integrity of the site
+C. Threatening the technical integrity of the Service

-Conduct that threatens the technical integrity of the Archive, e.g. attempts to hack the site or spread viruses through it, will result in an immediate account suspension and deletion of any content that is hazardous to the operation of the site or to users' computers.
-Threats to the technical integrity of the Archive will not be subject to the two-person review process described above.
+Conduct that threatens the technical integrity of the Archive, e.g. attempts to hack the Service or spread viruses through it, will result in an immediate account suspension and deletion of any Content that is hazardous to the operation of the Service or to users' computers.
 Users may be permanently suspended for threatening the technical integrity of the Archive the first time they do so.
 Such suspensions may be appealed using the ordinary appeal process.

-Uploading technically misnamed content—e.g., non-text files with a text file extension name, used to disguise their actual format—constitutes a threat to the technical integrity of the site.
+Uploading technically misnamed files or Content—e.g., non-image files with an image file extension used to disguise their actual format—constitutes a threat to the technical integrity of the site.

 D. Copyright and Trademark